-‘Petrified”Martian Soldier’ Found In NASA Mars Photo, Claim Alien Hunters
+‘Petrified Martian Soldier’ Found In NASA Mars Photo, Claim Alien Hunters

 A scroll through the comments finds that many are in agreement that the image is a rock, or, more precisely, two rocks.

-One commenter to the site, Paul, wrote, “This is the type of crap that gets in the way of the serious searching of the universe”.
+One commenter to the site, Paul, wrote, “This is the type of crap that gets in the way of the serious searching of the universe..

 Still, to give the UFO and alien enthusiasts the benefit of doubt, it should be noted that many, if not most, are serious about the exploration of the universe.
 Many simply fall prey to the above-mentioned imaginative forays and confirmation biases.